Skip to main content

 Upper back stretch.

-Extend both arms forward, clasp your hands, and push outward while rounding your upper back.
+Extend both arms forward, clasp your hands, and gently push outward while rounding your upper back.
+Imagine creating space between your shoulder blades.
+This simple movement helps melt tension in the middle of the back.

 Overhead reach.